mui/material-ui/CONTRIBUTING.md

 ## Getting started

 1. Fork the Material-UI repository on GitHub
-2. Clone your fork to your local machine and add upstream remote
+2. Clone the fork to your local machine and add upstream remote
 ```sh
 git clone git@github.com:<yourname>/material-ui.git
 cd material-ui